“The Duquesne City School District will prepare our students to be successful, ethical, and caring members of a global community.”

 Educational Programs, Services, and Professional Development

-For the first time since 1999, Duquesne City School District is not a designated school for targeted improvement.
-This year, the school is not a CSI, ATSI, or TSI school as designated by PDE guidelines.
-To that end, Duquesne has implemented strategies to improve academic growth and achievement, including student services to increase attendance, math and reading support programs, and after-school programs for children, youth, and family support.
+Duquesne City has implemented strategies to improve academic growth and achievement, including student services to increase attendance, math and reading support programs, and after-school programs for children, youth, and family support.

 The School District has made great strides under the Recovery Plan and Amendments during the past several school years, based on a collaborative effort of key stakeholders who have embraced “a positive, can do attitude” with the hope and promise of re-envisioning the future of the Duquesne City School District.
 Parent and family engagement with school activities, after-school activities, and community youth sports programs have re-energized the school community.

-Under the visionary and strategic leadership of the new superintendent of schools and administration, the Bring Your Kids Home Campaign has experienced positive feedback and school enrollment has increased recently for a total of 419 (as of September 30, 2019) students for the 2019-2020 school year.
+Under the visionary and strategic leadership of the new superintendent of schools and administration, the Rediscover Duquesne campaign has experienced positive feedback and school enrollment has increased recently to a total of approximately 470 students.

 The School District has placed great emphasis on professional development by engaging staff through the concept of a Professional Learning Community.
 The focus continues with best practices for intentional teaching and learning, differentiated instruction, instructional walkthroughs, and a differentiated teacher evaluation system for improved educator accountability.
 Increased student attendance and improved PVAAS and PSSA results in Mathematics, English Language Arts, and Science continue to be high priorities.